Alluxio/alluxio/docs/en/operation/Configuration.md

 After restarting the cluster, all jobs will automatically set `alluxio.user.file.writetype.default` to `CACHE_THROUGH`.

-Clients can ignore or overwrite the cluster-wide default values by following the approaches described in [Configure Alluxio for Applications](#configure-applications) to overwrite the same properties.
+Clients can ignore or overwrite the cluster-wide default values by following the approaches described in [Configure Applications](#configure-applications) to overwrite the same properties.

 > Note that, before version 1.8, `${ALLUXIO_HOME}/conf/alluxio-site.properties` file is only loaded by Alluxio server processes and will be ignored by applications interacting with Alluxio service